Aayush259/cubezy/README.md

    - User passwords are securely hashed using *bcrypt*.
    - **Profile Management:**
         - View profile with name, email, optional profile picture, bio, connections list, and joining date.
-        - Update and Edit profile picture using Cloudinary for storage by clicking on profile picture.
+        - Update and Edit profile picture by clicking on profile picture.
         - Update bio by clicking on the *"Edit" (Pencil)* button.
         - Real-time profile updates reflected across all connections.